tableau/webdataconnector/docs/wdc_debugging.md

 To run the built-in debugger, complete the following steps:

-1. Open a command prompt or terminal.
+1. Open a command prompt.

 1. Navigate to the Tableau Desktop directory.